Net Energy Metering

 Option R Tariff

-Overall capacity for the Option R Tariff is 150 megawatts (MW).
-As of October 12, 2013, the Option R cumulative 150 MW cap is fully subscribed and closed.
-This means that no new service accounts can go on Option R, and any service accounts currently on Option R cannot increase the generation system size above what was previously approved.
-If the generation system size is increased, the account will be removed from Option R since it will no longer be eligible.
+Option R will be closed to new service accounts when the 400 megawatts (MW) enrollment cap is reached.
+After the 400 MW cap is reached, service accounts placed on Option R cannot increase the generation system size above what was previously approved.
+If the generation system size is increased, the account will be removed from Option R.

 |Approved to Transition to Option R Tariff (MW)||Available Megawatts|